 Past Projects

-In 2020, Field Ready mobilized in the first part of the global COVID-19 pandemic including responding to communities hard hit in the US.
-Working with local partners, nearly 5,000 face shields were made and distributed to various groups in need including the Navajo Nation in Arizona and Chicago’s South Side.
-Field Ready also supported an initiative to design and support community members to make custom face coverings for local distribution.
+Field Ready's response to the COVID-19 pandemic was swift, robust, and far-reaching.
+In 2020, Field Ready mobilized in the first part of the global COVID-19 pandemic and responded to communities hard hit in the US.
+Working with local partners, nearly 5,000 face shields were made and distributed to various groups in need, including the Navajo Nation in Arizona and Chicago’s South Side.
+Field Ready also supported an initiative to design and assist community members in making custom face coverings for local distribution.

 Action Assessment in Colombia